Tracking the 2024 Republican Primary

 Tracking the Popularity of Potential 2024 Primary Candidates

-Latest survey conducted June 1-4, 2023, among 823 potential Republican primary voters, with an unweighted margin of error of +/-4 percentage points.
-Net favorability is the share of potential Republican primary voters with favorable views of a candidate or potential candidate minus the share with unfavorable views.
+Latest survey conducted Sept.
+21-24, 2023, among 799 potential Republican primary voters, with an unweighted margin of error of +/-4 percentage points.
+Net favorability is the share of potential Republican primary voters with favorable views of a candidate minus the share with unfavorable views.

-- Trump is popular with 75% of the party’s potential electorate, while 23% view him unfavorably.
+- Trump is popular with 76% of the party’s potential electorate, while 22% view him unfavorably, marking a slight improvement from the previous week.

 The Buzz About the 2024 Republican Presidential Primary

-Latest survey conducted June 1-4, 2023, among 823 potential Republican primary voters, with an unweighted margin of error of +/-4 percentage points.
-Net buzz is the share of potential Republican primary voters who heard something positive over the previous week about each candidate or potential candidate minus the share who heard something negative.
+Latest survey conducted Sept.
+21-24, 2023, among 799 potential Republican primary voters, with an unweighted margin of error of +/-4 percentage points.
+Net buzz is the share of potential Republican primary voters who heard something positive over the previous week about a candidate minus the share who heard something negative.

 Source of This Data

-Potential GOP primary voters who initially said they did not know or had no opinion about which candidate they plan to vote for were asked to pick a candidate they are leaning toward.
-Results are reported among first choice and those who lean toward a candidate.
+Potential Republican primary voters who initially said they did not know or had no opinion about which candidate they plan to vote for were asked to pick a candidate they are leaning toward.
+The results reflecting each candidate’s 2024 Republican primary support include the responses from these “leaners.”

-Morning Consult’s reported results on questions pertaining to candidate favorability and buzz reflect data gathered on a weekly or biweekly basis among roughly 800 potential Republican primary voters, with an unweighted margin of error of 4 percentage points.
+Morning Consult’s reported results on questions pertaining to candidate favorability and buzz reflect data gathered on a weekly basis among roughly 800 potential Republican primary voters.
+For more information on our 2024 methodology, see here.

 About Morning Consult